firstred/postnl-api-php/docs/index.rst

 - Framework agnostic.
 You can use this library with any framework.

 - A custom HTTP client interface so you can use the HTTP client of your choice.
-Using the Guzzle client is strongly recommended, because of its higher performance and superb error correction.
+Using the Guzzle or Symfony HTTP client is strongly recommended.

 .. code-block:: php

-   <?php
    $postnl = new PostNL(...);
    $timeframes = $postnl->getTimeframes(
        (new GetTimeframes())